 Fees Associated With Placards and Permits

-Remember to include the correct fee with your application so you won’t delay receiving your license plate or placard.
+Remember to include the correct fee with your application so you won’t delay receiving your California handicap placard or license plate.
 If you need a temporary placard, the fee is $6.
 If you’re applying for a permanent handicapped license plate fee, there is no fee.
 However, you do have to submit your original license plates to the DMV.
 Don’t return your original plates until you receive the new license plates.
 You’ll still have to pay your registration fees according to the usual schedule.
 You can submit the application in person or in the mail.

 Send your complete application to: DMV Placard, P.O.
 Box 932345, Sacramento, CA 94232-3450, or make an appointment at your local DMV to submit the application in person.